Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

     ![Enhanced Networking Architecture](images/EnhancedNetworking3.png)

+- To enable enhanced networking we can do the following:
+    - Use instances with Elastic Network Adapter (ENA):
+        - They supports speeds up tt 100 Gbps
+        - All instances built on AWS Nitro System use ENA
+    - Use Intel 82599 Virtual Function (VF) interface:
+        - Supports networks speeds up tp 10 Gbps
+        - Following instance types use Intel 82599 Virtual Functions: C3, C4, D2, I2, M4 (excluding m4.16xlarge), and R3

 ## Network Performance within AWS

 - We should use enhanced networking for anything beyond base level performance requirements
 - If we have 2 instances communicating over the network, the best performance we can achieve is the lowest common denominator (we cannot have better speeds than the maximum capability of the slower instance)
 - Factors which can influence an instance's network speed is the size and type of the instance.
 Larger sizes generally offer better network performance
-- We can have different types of ENIs: older ENI up to 10GBps, newer up to 100Gbps
+- We can have different types of ENIs: older ENI up to 10GBps, newer ENA up to 100Gbps
 - Other much performance caps:
     - Instance in the same region: performance is dictated by the lowest performing instance
     - Instances in different regions can have a max aggregate performance bandwidth quota of 5Gbps
-    - 5 Tuple (SRC IP, DST IP, SRC Port, DST Port & Protocol): Single Flow between A and B limit is 5Gbps MAX.
-Ways around this: Multi-path TCP (MPTCP), other protocols which support multiple streams
+    - Single Flow or 5 Tuple: Single Flow is defined as the communication between source and destination IP using the same port and same protocol.
+Single Flow limit is 5Gbps MAX in case we are not using placement groups.
+Ways around this: Multi-path TCP (MPTCP), other protocols which support multi-flow transfers

     ![Network Performance within AWS](images/EnhancedNetworking4.png)